stazam/OEFPIL-/README.md

 ## Optimal Estimation of Parameters by Iterated Linearization

 The original version of this software was written in R by Stanislav Zámečník, Zdeňka Geršlová and Vojtěch Šindlář in year 2021.
-The package is based on theoretical background of work of prof. Gejza Wimmer and afterwards implemented by mentioned authors.
+The package is based on thoretical backround of work of prof. Gejza Wimmer and afterwards implemented by meantioned authors.
 Main features of package include:

 - estimation of parameters of nonlinear function by iterated linearization